 4. Stop drinking caffeine.
 Caffeine disrupts your natural sleep cycle.
 Even drinking caffeine in the morning interrupts your sleep because, over time, it causes a chemical shift towards a state of excitation.
 Caffeine taken in the second half of the day is an even bigger obstacle to deep sleep during the night.
 Stopping caffeine abruptly can be quite stressful to the nervous system so slowly taper off your caffeine gradually over 4-8 weeks.

 5. Eat a small dinner.
-You now know that your as the day progresses.
+You now know that your digestion gets weaker as the day progresses.
 Eating a large dinner interrupts your ability to fall asleep because your body is contending between two different processes – preparing for sleep and restoration versus managing the undigested food in your stomach.

 6. Avoid naps during the day until you are able to fall asleep before 10 p.m.
 If you still need a nap during the day even though you have adjusted your bedtime to before 10 p.m., then a brief nap is okay.
 If this is predominantly happening after meals, then you need to work on strengthening your digestion.
 Once your digestion is stronger, you will not feel tired after meals.